Composite Leptons at the LHC: Composite Leptons

 The authors are very grateful to prof. Harald Fritzsch for discussions and correspondence.
 The work of H.W.H. was supported in part by the Max Planck Gesellschaft zur F\" orderung der Wissenschaften, and by the University of California.
 He wishes to thank prof. Hermann Nicolai and the Max Planck Institut f\" ur Gravitationsphysik (Albert-Einstein-Institut) in Potsdam for warm hospitality.
 The work of R.T. was supported in part by a DED GAANN Student Fellowship.
 She particularly wishes to thank prof. Daniel Whiteson (LHC Atlas collaboration) for discussions and references.
+H.W.H acknowledges useful correspondence with Fabiola Gianotti of the CERN LHC Atlas collaboration, and Roberto Tenchini of the CERN LEP Aleph collaboration.

 40pt